 - Every last Saturday of the month ("Satourday")free

-- Entrance to the building (FLOWDELI/museum shop/library)free
+- Entrance to the building (Life Deli/museum shop/library)free

 *Reduced entry for: